talkxo/rishiraj-blog-machine/_posts/2025-01-15-forms-are-still-a-mess-and-ugly.md

 ## The unfortunate truth

-The real issue with forms isn't technical—it's that they represent the exact moment when user and business interests diverge.
+The real issue with forms isn't technical - it's that they represent the exact moment when user and business interests diverge.
 Users want to give you as little information as possible; businesses want to collect everything they can.
 Users want speed; businesses want accuracy.
 Users want privacy; businesses want tracking.

 Forms are the compromise nobody asked for, implemented by developers who know the technical constraints, designed by designers who understand visual hierarchy, and optimized by marketers who care about conversion rates.
 But rarely do all three perspectives align in a single implementation.